debezium/debezium-design-documents/gsoc/div-dev123/Proposal.md

 ### Abstract

 Debezium is a powerful CDC platform, but getting started with it can be complex.
 Users often need to manually configure Kafka, connectors, and multiple services before they can see their first change event.
+This makes the initial setup time-consuming and sometimes difficult to debug, especially for new users.

 This project proposes the **Debezium CLI**, a standalone, developer-friendly tool that simplifies the process of creating, running, and monitoring CDC pipelines.
-The project's primary focus is to deliver a **"Local-First" experience**, enabling users to run CDC pipelines locally using Debezium’s existing runtime capabilities without requiring a Kafka cluster.
+The CLI focuses on reducing setup complexity, improving visibility of CDC events, and enabling a much faster “first success” experience.

-As a secondary goal, the CLI will integrate with the **Debezium Management Platform** to manage distributed production pipelines, providing a consistent declarative workflow across both local and remote environments.
+The project's primary focus is to deliver a "Local-First" experience, enabling users to run CDC pipelines locally using Debezium’s existing runtime capabilities without requiring a Kafka cluster or external infrastructure.
+This allows developers to experiment, debug, and understand CDC workflows in a much simpler and more controlled environment.

-Unlike approaches that require building and deploying container images or managing external infrastructure, this CLI focuses on a local-first execution model, allowing developers to run CDC pipelines instantly with minimal setup.
+As a secondary goal, the CLI will integrate with the Debezium Management Platform to manage distributed production pipelines, providing a consistent declarative workflow across both local and remote environments.

 ---